kristoff-it/zig-okredis/README.md

 The way this is achieved is by making good use of RESP3's typed responses and Zig's metaprogramming facilities.
-The library uses compile-time reflection to specialize down to the parser level, allowing heyredis to decode whenever possible a reply directly into a function frame, **without any intermediate dynamic allocation**.
+The library uses compile-time reflection to specialize down to the parser level, allowing OkRedis to decode whenever possible a reply directly into a function frame, **without any intermediate dynamic allocation**.
 If you want more information about Zig's comptime:
 - [Official documentation](https://ziglang.org/documentation/master/#comptime)